+2023 Inspection 2

-2024 Inspection .
-2 Overview of the 2024 Inspection and Historical Data by Inspection Year .
-3 Part I: Inspection Observations .
-5 Part I.A: Audits with Unsupported Opinions .
-6 Part I.B: Other Instances of Non-Compliance with PCAOB Standards or Rules .
-7 Part I.C: Independence .
-7 Part II: Observations Related to Quality Control .
-8 Appendix A: Firm's Response to the Draft Inspection Report A-1
+Overview of the 2023 Inspection 3

+Part I: Inspection Observations 5

+Part I.A: Audits with Unsupported Opinions 6

+Part I.B: Other Instances of Non-Compliance with PCAOB Standards or Rules 7

+Part I.C: Independence 8

+Part II: Observations Related to Quality Control 9

+Appendix A: Firm's Response to the Draft Inspection Report A-1

-2024 INSPECTION
+2023 INSPECTION

-In the 2024 inspection of Delap LLP, the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.
+In the 2023 inspection of BDO Bedrijfsrevisoren - BDO Réviseurs d'Entreprises, the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.
+Our inspection was conducted in cooperation with the Belgian Audit Oversight Board.

-We selected for review one audit of an issuer with a fiscal year ending in 2023.
-For the issuer audit selected, we reviewed a portion of the audit.
+We selected for review two audits of issuers with fiscal years ending in 2022.
+For each issuer audit selected, we reviewed a portion of the audit.
 We also evaluated elements of the firm's system of quality control.

-2024 Inspection Approach
+2023 Inspection Approach